2.2 Optics and Properties of Light

 FIGURE 2.10 Refraction of light waves.
 A. Wavefronts of light shift direction as they enter a substance of higher refractive index, such as glass.
 B. Glass with parabolic curvature (a lens) bends light rays to intersect at a focal point. video play icon

-In Figure 2.11 , the object under observation is placed near the focal point (F) in front of a lens.
+In Figure 2.11 Icon: Video, the object under observation is placed near the focal point (F) in front of a lens.
 The light rays trace a path opposite to that of Figure 2.10B.
 The rays expanding from point F are bent by the lens into a nearly parallel path entering the eye.
 The eye perceives the expanded light rays as a virtual image; that is, an image that appears to represent a much larger object farther away.
 The expansion of light rays, or magnification, increases the distances between points of the image.
 The details of the magnified image become larger than the spacing of photoreceptor units in the retina.
 Thus our eye can perceive details that the unaided eye cannot see.

 An illustration shows the magnification of an image through a lens.